yuayixio/webDeploymentCICD/README.md

 - **WebProject(OLD/TEMP)** -> Your project name/preferred folder structure
 - **./www/** in the rsync command -> Dependent on the folder/file structure of your project.
 Removing this parameter will make the command copy your whole repository over.
 Adjust it according to your needs.

-This obviously applies for the before mentioned SSH conenction as well.
+This obviously applies to the before mentioned SSH conenction as well.

 #### Change target destination of root service